Pre-Law Advising

 - Attend Pre-Law Advising panels focused on legal practice issues

-• Select co-curricular activities that focus on public service and promotion of justice.
+£ Select co-curricular activities that focus on public service and seek leadership positions.
 Ensure that your grades are not negatively impacted by over-involvement in co-curricular activities.

 THIRD YEAR (If you plan to attend law school immediately following graduation from Penn State.)